 There isn’t a straightforward answer.
 Both platforms offer great exposure and neither one is a one-size-fits-all solution.
 Selecting the best platform depends on your specific brand and unique campaign strategy and goals.

 Before running a campaign on either channel, it’s critical to know the ad specs involved on both.
 Refer to the Instapage Digital Advertising Reference guide for the most up-to-date ad specs, targeting options, examples, and more.
-Then be sure to complete your campaign with a personalized post-click experience with Instapage — the most robust landing page building platform.
+Then be sure to complete your campaign with a personalized post-click landing page with Instapage — the most robust landing page building platform.
 Sign up for an Instapage 14-day free trial today.

 Try the world's most advanced landing page platform with a risk-free trial.